 You can drive in Canada on a NZ drivers licence for up to three months, but it is recommended that you apply for an International Driver Permit and if staying in Canada, you should apply for a Canadian driving licence.

 Calgary International Airport www.yyc.com operates flights from some thirteen airlines to destinations not just within Canada, but around the world.

 Calgary is home to five universities and many more centres of higher education.
 In terms of the local schooling system there are both private and public education services available for children in Calgary.
 The school year begins in September and ends in June.
 Students generally travel to school by car with their parents, or in some cases take the school bus, others will cycle or walk.

 When you first arrive in Calgary you may choose to rent.
-Looking for a home in Calgary can quite often be a daunting task, Crown can advise on rental accommodation or purchasing properties and can also arrange for temporary accommodation.
+Looking for a home in Calgary can quite often be a daunting task, Crown can offer advice on rental accommodation and/or purchasing properties and we can also arrange for temporary accommodation.

 Calgary’s diverse, multi-cultural population means that you are bound to meet people from all walks of life.
 Expatriates commonly assimilate into the community through the sports and hobbies they are interested in.
-The relaxed environment that Calgary is justifiably famous for providing numerous opportunities to meet new people.
+Most Canadian cities offer a relaxed culture and Calgary is famous no different, an adventurous mentality will provide numerous opportunities to meet new people.
 Social media is also a great way to get to know like-minded people.
 The Calgary Business Professionals Group is one of the largest and longest running business networking clubs in Calgary, details can be found at www.meetup.com/businessincalgary

 Crown Relocations has 50 years of international moving experience relocating individuals and families to Calgary and throughout Canada.
 To arrange a quotation call our office for an obligation FREE quote on: 0508 227 696 or you can use our online quote forms: Instant Quote, Quick Quote, Home Visit Request